-Your home must be licensed by the local council if it has at least 3 storeys and contains 5 or more people.
+Your home must be licensed by the local council if it contains 5 or more people.
 Some councils require that all HMOs are licensed.

 Landlords of HMOs can only get a licence if the correct fire safety measures are in place and there are adequate cooking and washing facilities.

 If the property is licensed as an HMO, this also means that communal areas and shared facilities should be kept clean and in good repair.